UniversalDependencies/UD_Javanese-CSUI/README.md

 # Summary

-UD Javanese-CSUI is a manually annotated dependency treebank.
-The sentences are taken from the Javanese Wikipedia and consists of X sentences and Y tokens.
+UD Javanese-CSUI is a manually annotated dependency treebank in Javanese.
+The sentences are taken from the Javanese Wikipedia and consists of 100 sentences, 1349 tokens, and 1379 words.

 # Introduction

-UD Javanese-CSUI is a gold standard dependency treebank for Javanese that manually annotated.
+UD Javanese-CSUI is a gold standard dependency treebank for Javanese.
+This treebank does not use the original writing system of Javanese ([Hanacaraka](https://id.wikipedia.org/wiki/Hanacaraka)) and use the Latin writing system.
+Javanese has three language levels: Krama, Madya, and Ngoko.
+This treebanks consists of predominantly sentences of Krama and Ngoko.

 # Acknowledgments

-* UD Javanese-CSUI built by Information Retrieval and Natural Language Processing (IR-NLP) Laboratory of Faculty of Computer Science, Universitas Indonesia.
+* UD Javanese-CSUI built by the Javanese NLP Group at Information Retrieval and Natural Language Processing (IR-NLP) Laboratory of Faculty of Computer Science, Universitas Indonesia.

 ## References